Skip to main content

 amangiri Camp Sarika pool view

 I still haven’t been.
 But Amangiri continues to shape how I think about design, and about what a hotel can be.
-And if you’re someone who’s drawn to the idea of architecture disappearing into nature — not just complementing the land, but surrendering to it — then this is a place worth paying attention to.
+And if you’re someone who’s drawn to the idea of architecture disappearing into nature — not just complementing the land, but surrendering to it — then this is a destination that deserves attention.

 amangiri canyon landscape